Why Delic Corp is the Best Bet in This Emerging Market

 No. The Information may be sent to potential investors at different times that are minutes, hours, days or even weeks apart.

-How is a potential investor impacted if he receives the Information later than other investors?
+How is a potential investor impacted if he/she receives the Information later than other investors?

 Typically, the trading volume and price of a Profiled Issuer’s securities increases after the Information is provided to the first group of investors.
-Therefore, the later an investor receives the Information, the more likely it is that he will suffer increased trading losses if he purchases the securities of a Profiled Issuer.
+Therefore, the later an investor receives the Information, the more likely it is that he/she may suffer increased trading losses if he/she purchases the securities of a Profiled Issuer.